Vonng/pigsty/docs/v-pgsql.md

 Business user definition, type: `user[]`, level: C, default value is an empty array.

-Used to define business users at the database cluster level, each object in the array defines a [user or role] (c-pgdbuser#user), a complete user definition is as follows.
+Used to define business users at the cluster level, each object in the array defines a [user or role](c-pgdbuser#用户), a complete user definition is as follows:

 ```yaml
 pg_users:                           # define business users/roles on this cluster, array of user definition